xwieme/.dotfiles/README.md

 - `jq` : Used in the configuration of eww
 - `ripgrep` : Used by the neovim plugin telescope
 - `swaybg` : Used to set wallpaper in Hyprland
+- `perl-file-homedir` and `perl-yaml-tiny`: Used for formatting latex files in neovim